-These dice have been crafted from compressed hops then inlaid with copper.
+These dice have been crafted from compressed hops then infilled with a metallic copper ink.
+And yes the do smell strongly of Hops.
 Hops was first used in beer sometime during the 9th century.
 Over the next few hundred years it would almost entirely replace the traditional gruit used to flavor what we now call beer.
 More on that in a minute because first we must discuss what exactly a hop is.

 Hops aka Humulus Lupulus (the common hop) is a voraciously growing flowering vine in the Cannabaceae family.
 Yes that cannabis, they are distantly related, though it’s probably not a good idea to smoke a hop.
 The common hop plant is native to all continents in the North Hemisphere, Europe, Asia, and North America.
 It’s flowers are quite aromatic, and are know to attract butterflies.
 The female cone shaped seed pods are are of particular interest, as that is what is used to both flavor and preserve beer, thanks to it’s bitter flavor and anti bacterial properties.
 (This shall be of some importance later in the history of hops.)